 c.
 Membership of the Assembly shall include the Dean and Director, the Associate Dean, the Assistant Dean and the Coordinators of the Learning Center, the Math Center, and the Writing Center.

 a.
 The Assembly shall operate under the Constitution and By Laws and shall be the official forum and voice of the Lima Campus faculty.

 b.
-The Assembly shall be concerned with the general welfare of the faculty and students and shall advise the Dean and Director in the operation of the regional campus, help form policy, and initiate and conduct programs.
+The Assembly shall be concerned with the general welfare of the faculty and students and shall advise the Dean and Director in the operation of the campus, help form policy, and initiate and conduct programs.

 c.
 It shall communicate through appropriate channels its concerns, findings, and decisions.

 d.
 It shall elect and instruct its University Senate representatives.

 e.
 It shall elect representatives to appropriate local and University college boards committees.

 The Faculty Executive Committee shall consist of the Dean and Director, the elected officers of the Faculty Assembly, the university senator, and the chairs of the Academic Planning Committee and Budget & Space Committee.
 The executive committee shall be chaired by the President of the Faculty Assembly.

 a.
 Four regular meetings of the Assembly shall be held each semester.
 The first meeting shall be called by the President of the Assembly (hereafter, the President), as soon after the beginning of the Autumn Semester as is feasible to permit attendance by a quorum of the members

 b.
 Special meetings of the Assembly shall be called at the initiative of the President or within a week after receiving a written request of 10% of the members.